Estimated reading time: 6 minutes

 Who can use a social media search engine?

 While anyone can try to search social media profiles manually, an official social media search can be performed by anyone with access to a social media search engine via a public records database.
-Because of how much information is available in a social media search, many industries have been turning to them to dig up hard-to-find information about individuals and gain a more holistic understanding of who that person is.
-Legal professionals might use social media to perform legal research on witnesses, and corporations can use a social media account search to perform customer due diligence.
+Because of how much information is available in a social media profile search, many industries have been turning to them to dig up hard-to-find information about individuals and gain a more holistic understanding of who that person is.
+Legal professionals might use a social media name search forlegal research or to perform due diligence, , and investigators can use it for OSINT investigations.
 People working in collections and repossession can also use social media searches to skip trace people that may be particularly hard-to-find.

 What does a social media search solve?

-A social media search can turn up information about an individual that you may not be able to find in other searches, like asset searches or criminal records searches.
+A social media search can turn up information about an individual that you may not be able to find in other searches, like an asset search online or criminal records search.
 Because people often post on social media under a veneer of anonymity, individuals often reveal personal information that can be useful in a variety of different scenarios.

 If you’re a legal professional, there are many new ways you can use social media data in your firm.
-For example, people often reveal many of their thoughts and beliefs on social media – which is useful if you’re an attorney looking to perform due diligence on your client or opposition.
+For example, people often reveal many of their thoughts and beliefs on social media – which means attorneys can use social media for due diligence due diligence on the on your client or opposition.
 A social media search can be used to help legal professionals locate a witness, or establish personal jurisdiction over a case.
 For example, in a personal injury case, if someone is tagged in a photo of an event that happened the same day as the supposed accident, that location tag could help you establish jurisdiction.
-If you’re an attorney and you need to establish proof or disprove an alibi, you can perform a social media search to see if your client or opposition posted photos or were tagged in any mentions that would support or disprove that alibi.
+If you’re an attorney and you need to establish proof or disprove an alibi, you can perform a social media people search to see if your client or opposition posted photos or were tagged in any mentions that would support or disprove that alibi.